FujiNetWIFI/fujinet-firmware/README.md

 A multi-function peripheral built on ESP32 hardware being developed for the multiple 8-bit systems

-### Please see the [GitHub wiki](https://github.com/FujiNetWIFI/fujinet-platformio/wiki) for documenation and additional details.
+### Please see the [GitHub wiki](https://github.com/FujiNetWIFI/fujinet-platformio/wiki) for documentation and additional details.

 ### A dedicated web site is also available at https://fujinet.online/